 Peter Gago AC

-Peter Gago is Penfolds Chief Winemaker, a role he has held for 15 years.
-A Science graduate of both the Universities of Melbourne and Adelaide Mr Gago has leveraged and optimised his studies of Oenology to produce and promote Australian wines around the world.
-Mr Gago is the recipient of many Global awards including The Winemaker’s Winemaker Award – the second ever bestowed – in Düsseldorf, by The Institute of Masters of Wine and his global winemaking peers.
+Mr Gago has been Chief Winemaker for Australian wine company Penfolds since 2002.
+A science graduate of both the University of Melbourne and the University of Adelaide, he has leveraged and optimised his studies of oenology to produce and promote Australian wines around the world.
+Among many awards, in 2012 he was presented with the second ever international Winemaker’s Winemaker Award by The Institute of Masters of Wine and his global winemaking peers.
+He was made a Companion of the Order of Australia in 2017.

 Professor Robin Batterham AO